Legal Experts Disagree With Rationale Extraction Techniques for Explaining ECtHR Case Outcome Classification: Comparative evaluation of rationale extraction methods

 \subsubsection{Expert analysis}

-\paragraph{Task formulation} Our expert evaluation consists of two steps as depicted in Figure \ref{fig: eval}.
-In the first step, an expert (Expert A) extracts rationales from ten legal cases in our ECtHR dataset.
-These documents contain only the facts of the cases, with violated articles being either article 6 or 8 (i.e., 5 documents per each article).
-In the second step, another expert (Expert B) validates whether the rationales support the outcome or sufficient to decide on the outcome.
-Expert B also evaluates rationales extracted by the interpretability techniques of MaRC \cite{brinner_model_2023} and ISR \cite{chrysostomou_flexible_2021}.
+\paragraph{Task formulation} Our expert evaluation consists of two steps (Figure~\ref{fig: eval}).
+First, Expert~A extracts rationales from ten ECtHR cases that contain only the facts of the cases, and involve either Article~6 or Article~8 (i.e., five documents per article).
+Second, Expert~B assesses whether the rationales support the outcome and are sufficient to decide on the outcome.
+Expert~B also evaluates the rationales extracted by the MaRC and ISR techniques.

-\paragraph{Annotation guidelines} For expert A, the expert reviews the facts of the case without access to the court's conclusion \cite{chalkidis_paragraph-level_2021}.
-The expert A extracts information that he believes supports the conlusion that the violation of the specified article occured in the case at hand.
-The guidelines for expert B's evaluation were developed as part of this work by a team of four legal experts.
+\paragraph{Annotation guidelines} Expert~A reviews only the facts of the case, without access to the Court's written reasoning or conclusion, but knowing both the article at issue and that the Court found a violation of that article \cite{chalkidis_paragraph-level_2021}.
+Expert~A then extracts the information they believe support the outcome.

+The guidelines for Expert~B's evaluation were developed as part of this work by a team of four legal experts.
 Legal experts first labeled three pilot decisions independently, met to resolve disagreements, and revised the guidelines.
-This iterative process repeated for four, two, and three more cases, so twelve pilot decisions in total shaped the final evaluation guidelines (see Appendix \ref{sec: app_ratex}).
+This iterative process repeated for four, two, and three more cases, so twelve pilot decisions in total shaped the final evaluation guidelines.
 Because the existing literature offers little guidance on how to evaluate legal rationales, disagreements were examined in depth, and the team agreed on categories that reflect human rights reasoning and existing scholarship (e.g., defining more precisely when a rationale “supports” a conclusion).
+For further details on annotation guidelines and the training phase, we refer the reader to Appendix~\ref{sec: app_ratex}.

-Expert B performs following tasks on 30 documents to evaluate the quality of the extracted rationales. \paragraph{Global rationale support} We provide expert B with the combined set of highlighted rationales.
-The evaluation task is deciding whether provided rationales put together \emph{support} the existence of violation or not. \paragraph{Global rationale sufficiency} Using the same document per legal decision, expert B assessed whether the given rationales are \emph{sufficient} to deduce the existence of violation or whether more information is required.
+Expert B evaluates rationales from MaRC, ISR, and Expert A, all on the same ten ECtHR cases, resulting in 30 documents in total. \paragraph{Global rationale support} We provide Expert~B with the set of highlighted rationales for each case.
+The evaluation task is to decide whether provided these rationales, taken together, \emph{support} the existence of violation. \paragraph{Global rationale sufficiency} For each legal decision, Expert~B uses the corresponding set of rationales to assess whether they are \emph{sufficient} to deduce the existence of a violation, or whether more information is required.